Understanding A Teen Depression Test

 What is a teen depression test?

-A depression screening is a tool designed to help determine whether an individual might be experiencing a depressive disorder.
-This test can provide information on the severity, frequency, and types of depressive symptoms a teenager is experiencing.
+A depression test screening is a tool designed to help determine whether an individual might be experiencing a depressive disorder.
+This test can provide information on the severity, frequency, and types of symptoms of depression a teenager is experiencing.
 It’s important to note that only a qualified mental health professional can provide an official diagnosis.
 However, the goal is simply to indicate whether the teen may need to meet with a professional for this reason.
 Adolescent depression tests are generally free and can be taken online as well as informally administered during a doctor’s visit.
-Signs of depression in teenagers lead to breakdowns, and if not addressed, they can lead to severe conditions later on.
+Signs of depression in teenagers can lead to breakdowns, and if not addressed, they can lead to severe conditions later on.

 A common teen depression assessment is the 6-ITEM Kutcher Adolescent Depression Scale, which includes questions with response options that relate to how frequently a certain symptom is experienced by the teen.
 For instance, most measure on a scale of “rarely” to “frequently”.
 The questions included usually refer to a teenager’s mood, sleeping habits, feelings about previously enjoyable activities, and perceptions of others.
 Variables such as gender and age are also considered when calculating a score on the scale.